-There has been much discussion about the creation of a pay-for-performance system at DHS.
-We believe that a deliberate process that takes into account both an internal and independent review mechanism for the implementation of a pay-for-performance system is crucial to its success at DHS and elsewhere in the Federal government.
+There has been much discussion about the creation of a pay-forperformance system at both DOD and DHS.
+We believe that a deliberate process that takes into account both an internal and independent review mechanism for the implementation of a pay-for-performance system is crucial to its success at DOD and elsewhere in the federal government.

 The replacement of the standard General Schedule pay system with a proposed pay banding system creates a devastating problem should insufficient funds be appropriated by Congress.
+Once again, we refer back to the approval of an underfunded amount for the DHS system this year.
 As it stands, the regulations will have employees competing with one another for the same pool of money, all of which is based on their performance review.
-If this pool of money is inadequate, the performance of some deserving Federal employees will go unrecognized, causing the new system to fail in meeting its objective, in addition to creating dissension in the workplace.
+If this pool of money is inadequate, the performance of some deserving federal employees will go unrecognized, causing the new system to fail in meeting its objective, in addition to creating dissension in the workplace.
 In short, the integrity of "pay-for-performance" will be severely hindered if ALL high performers are not rewarded accordingly.
-We believe that DHS should continue to allocate at least the annual average pay raise that is authorized and appropriated by Congress for General Schedule employees to DHS employees who are "fully successful" (or the equivalent rating), in addition to other rewards based on "outstanding" performance (or equivalent rating).
+We believe that DOD should continue to allocate at least the annual average pay raise that is authorized and appropriated by Congress for General Schedule employees to DOD employees who are "fully successful" (or the equivalent rating), in addition to other rewards based on "outstanding" performance (or equivalent rating).